-Following the Environmental Hands-On course, select Arctic fellows will spend time at Toolik Field Station on the North Slope of Alaska.
-Fellows will have the opportunity to accompany and interview a wide range of Arctic scientists from MBL and other institutions who are at Toolik for the active summer field season.
+Following the Environmental Hands-On course, select Arctic fellows may spend time at Toolik Field Station on the North Slope of Alaska.
+Fellows have the opportunity to accompany and interview a wide range of Arctic scientists from MBL and other institutions who are at Toolik for the active summer field season.
 Among the research questions under investigation at Toolik are:

 - What are the effects of changes in temperature and moisture on tundra vegetation and the feedbacks that lead to releases of the Arctic’s tremendous reserves of soil carbon to the atmosphere?